 - Lemmings and other rodents are the primary consumers.

-- Arctic fox is the secondary consumer and eat lemmings and other rodents.
+- The Arctic fox is the secondary consumer and eats lemmings and other rodents.

-- Polar bear and wolves are the tertiary consumers and are the predators of the Arctic foxes.
+- Polar bears and wolves are the tertiary consumers and are the predators of the Arctic foxes.

 Arctic Fox Food Web

-- The following diagram show the food web of Arctic fox:
+- The following diagram shows the food web of Arctic fox:

 22. Arctic Fox Reproduction

-- Arctic foxes usually breeds in April and May.
+- Arctic foxes usually breed in April and May.

 - They reproduce in dens.
 They select those dens which are easily accessible, have many entrances, and are clean from ice and snow to easily burrow in.

 - Forgiving birth, they usually found their dens on rugged terrain to keep their youngs more secure.

 - Their gestation period lasts for about 52 days.